Posted on Leave a comment

 Your specific setup strongly depends on the model you are flying and often sits in the manufacturer’s recommendations.

-And, as you gain expertise, you can also adjust these settings to your preference.
+As you gain expertise, you can also adjust these settings to suit your preferences.

 Zoom Mode